-We have produced Psychological Advice Wellbeing Packs specifically aimed at providing wellbeing advice for the arrivals, and their host families as well a local services.
+We have produced Psychological Advice Wellbeing Packs (see below) specifically aimed at providing wellbeing advice for the arrivals, and their host families as well as local services.

 The pack aimed at displaced persons has also been produced in an easy read format and has been translated into Ukrainian and Russian.

 This information pack should be provided to all new arrivals at the Welcome Hubs in the most appropriate format/translation.

 The pack aimed at host families should be made available by local authority re-settlement teams/third sector partners to every host family as part of their existing interactions.

 The guidance aimed at services is to be used in conjunction with existing local authority processes and is designed to provide a general guide to supporting psychological wellbeing of both the refugees and host families.

 When supporting refugees, the role of familiar community support is of paramount importance for refugees.
 Appropriate support from the extended family and Ukrainian community strengthens these families and reduces the negative effects of trauma.